Yo-yo-ooo/SkylineSystem/README.md

 (make sure mtools is on version 4.0.27 or lower. newer versions aren't working just yet)

-Go into the SkylineSystem Folder and run the `RUN.sh` file
+Go into the MaslOS Folder and run the `RUN.sh` file

 # Real machine operation